Home Desserts Cookies Neiman Marcus Cookies (Easy Recipe)

 Ingredients

-• Oatmeal – Blended oatmeal, to be exact.
+• Oatmeal.
+Blended oatmeal, to be exact.
 This is the secret ingredient and why these cookies are extra chewy!
 You can use steel-cut, whole, or quick-cooking oats.
-As long as you blitz them in a blender or food processor, that’s all that matters.

-• Baking Soda and Baking Powder – the leavening agents that make the cookies nice and tall.
+• Baking soda and baking powder.
+The leavening agents make the cookies nice and tall.

-• White and Brown Sugar – The combination of these 2 sugars yields the best cookie flavor and texture.
+• White and brown sugar.
+This dynamic duo yields the best cookie flavor and texture.
 Brown sugar is sweeter and contains molasses, which gives the cookies a deep, almost caramelized flavor and a chewy texture.
-You don’t want to use too much of it, though, as it’ll make the cookies too sweet – hence the addition of white sugar.
-Together, they make a perfect balance.

-• Vanilla – Flavor enhancer.
+• Vanilla.
+The classic flavor enhancer.
 Always use good-quality vanilla for the best results – extract or paste, please!

-• Chocolate Chips – There’s no rule about the kind of chocolate chips that should go into these cookies.
+• Chocolate chips.
+There’s no rule about the kind of chocolate chips that should go into these cookies.
 Stick to one kind or mix and match – let your taste buds decide!
-You can also use a block of chocolate and chop it into chunks for a more rustic vibe.

 Neiman Marcus Cookies on a Cooling Rack